meltyourface/blank/posts/Ars-Diaboli/Ritual-of-Nocturnal-Labyrinth-for-Conjuring-Nightmares/index.md

 Step 7: Open the circle of protection and gather the sinister botanicals, cursed gemstones, and Sigil.
 Separately, dispose of these materials in a way that feels proper, symbolizing the conclusion of the ritual and the dissolution of its energies.

-Note: As with any ritual involving dark forces and potentially dangerous materials, proceed at your own risk and use caution.
+**Note**: As with any ritual involving dark forces and potentially dangerous materials, proceed at your own risk and use caution.
 Populate the ritual with specifics to satisfy your needs while ensuring to honor and respect the potential dangers that lie ahead.